Mithgwathron/NMNG/README.md

 Minecraft resource pack for me and my friends, a collection of textures I like from various public resource packs, with some custom additions.

-Built for vanilla Java Edition 1.21.x, no server-side mods required.
+For Java Edition 1.21.x, no server-side mods required.

 ---